PaulW/rp2040-keyboard-converter/README.md

 ### Building the Firmware

-Next, we tell docker to run the container we have just built:
+Next, we tell docker to run the container we have just built, and ensure that in the command line, we specify the specific Keyboard we wish to compile:

-`docker-compose run builder`
+`docker-compose run -e KEYBOARD="modelf/6450225" builder`

+In this example, we are specifying `-e KEYBOARD="modelf/6450225"` to build the Firmware with support for the IBM Model F Keyboard.
+As new Keyboards are added (at time of writing there are 2), you simply specify the path from within the `keyboards` subfolder within `src`.

-This will build `ibm-5170-pcat.uf2` firmware file which you can then flash to your RP2040.
+This will then build `rp2040-kbd-converter.uf2` firmware file which you can then flash to your RP2040.
 This file is located in the `./build` folder within your locally cloned repository.

 ### Flashing / Updating Firmware

 Please refer to the relevant documentation for your Raspberry Pi Pico device.
 However, as is commonly performed across multiple RP2040 controllers, the following steps should apply:
 1. Put the RP2040 into Bootloader mode by holding BOOT and pressing RESET.
 This should now mount the RP2040 as a volume named `RPI-RP2`.
-2. Copy `build/ibm-5170-pcat.uf2`to the newly mounted volume.
+2. Copy `build/rp2040-kbd-converter.uf2`to the newly mounted volume.
 Once copied, the volume will automatically unmount and the RP2040 will reboot.

 The Firmware (once flashed) has the ability to put itself into Bootloader Mode by using a Macro Combination: